BeameryEdge/pigging/README.md

 2. Check if a log file exists.
 If there is no log file it will get created.
 If there is an old log file, it will remove it and create a clean one.
 We do this because the nature of this log files is to understand if there was a failure during the latest run.
 3. Start an internal timer.

+##### When do we lock a file?

+> During our experience we have found that locking files help avoid double runs in case of a critical failure.
+If the lock file exists after the scheduled run it means that something has failed.
+We can then leverage the logs to understand where was the error and what it was in order to maintain the script.

 #### Logging ETL activity

 We have also leveraged the `logging` library to track the activity across the ETL script. we can use `tracker.log("message")` to log activity at different point of the ETL script.
 We have also included the `tracker.log_exception(e)` method that will take in a `e` variable from a try catch exception to understand where our code fails.